AlexKhranovskiy/link-shortener/README.md

 ### The Link shortener web-application

-The principle of the application is based on assigning to the original link one of the available combinations of symbols, numbers from 0 to 9 and Latin letters, large and small, 7 digits long.
+The principle of the application is based on assigning to the original link one of the available combinations of symbols, numbers from 0 to 9 and Latin symbols, large and small, 7 digits long.
 The application connects its current web domain using this combination.
 The number of such combinations is 62^7 or 3.521614606×10^12 or 3521 614 606 208.
-So application can stores 62^7 urls.
+So application can store 62^7 urls.

 Application receives from a user web link (original), stores it in DB, gives short link.
 Maximum length of a short link is 7 symbols.
 Application redirects the incoming request on short link to original link, which has saved